 New Zealand has some of the best equipment funding available in the world for people with disabilities – but unless you’ve had a need for it, it’s unlikely that you are aware of this.

 Examples of clinical conditions, that often are linked to equipment being funded through the Whaikaha funding stream, where criteria are met, include but are not limited to; Stroke, MS, Cerebral Palsy and Motor Neuron.

 If you need equipment due to an injury caused by an accident, you may be covered by ACC.
 Everyone in New Zealand has 24-hour, seven-day-a-week, no-fault comprehensive injury cover through ACC.
 To find out what is and isn’t covered, and what happens if you injure yourself while traveling overseas or visiting New Zealand, visit the ACC website here.

-Along with the Ministry of Health and ACC funding, there are other funding sources such as the grant from Lotteries Individuals with Disabilities that can help fund mobility scooters, power chairs and manual wheelchairs.
-More information and applications forms for this can be found on the Community Matters government website here.
+Along with the Whaikaha and ACC funding, there are other funding sources such as the grant from Lotteries that can help Individuals with Disabilities fund mobility scooters, powerchairs and manual wheelchairs.
+More information and application forms for this can be found on the Community Matters government website here.

 If you are not eligible for any of the previous funding types, there are a number of other funders who might be suitable: